 Typically, we will support a Python version up to and including the first Django LTS release whose security support ends after security support for that version of Python ends.
 For example, Python 3.3 security support ended September 2017 and Django 1.8 LTS security support ended April 2018.
 Therefore Django 1.8 is the last version to support Python 3.3.

 What Python version should I use with Django?¶

 Since newer versions of Python are often faster, have more features, and are better supported, the latest version of Python 3 is recommended.

 You don’t lose anything in Django by using an older release, but you don’t take advantage of the improvements and optimizations in newer Python releases.
 Third-party applications for use with Django are free to set their own version requirements.

 Should I use the stable version or development version?¶

 Generally, if you’re using code in production, you should be using a stable release.
-The Django project publishes a full stable release every nine months or so, with bugfix updates in between.
+The Django project publishes a full stable release every eight months or so, with bugfix updates in between.
 These stable releases contain the API that is covered by our backwards compatibility guarantees; if you write code against stable releases, you shouldn’t have any problems upgrading when the next official version is released.